 Barabrith is an old Welsh family recipe; it's easy to follow and the end product is simply delicious.
 Please measure using a normal-size coffee mug.

-- 2 mugs dried mixed fruit (such as currents, sultanas, candied peel, etc.)
+- 2 mugs dried mixed fruit (such as currants, sultanas, candied peel, etc.)

 - 1 mug soft brown sugar